ptt0304/SVTECH/README.md

 Tune the Server for High Network Traffic Workload
 -  Adjusts kernel parameters to optimize the server for handling high network traffic.

-Ensure auditd is Installed
--  Installs the auditd package for auditing purposes.

-Configure auditd to Log All Commands
--  Sets up auditd rules to log command executions for both root and regular users.

-Restart auditd Service
--  Restarts the auditd service to apply new logging rules.

 Handlers
 -  Restart Docker service if the configuration file is updated.